hmdkhkbz/automated-pre-deploy/kolla/README.md

 This is typically done by modifying the `ovn-controller` and `ovn-northd` container environment variables or by passing specific arguments.
 In Kolla Ansible, you might achieve this through `kolla_extra_config` for OVN services or by adding arguments to `ovn-controller` and `ovn-northd` startup commands.

 * **How to Set Logging Levels:**
     You'll usually modify the `ovn-controller` and `ovn-northd` services' startup parameters to include verbose logging flags.
-For example:

-    ```bash
-    # For ovn-northd
-    --log-file=/var/log/openvswitch/ovn-northd.log --verbose=dbg

-    # For ovn-controller
-    --log-file=/var/log/openvswitch/ovn-controller.log --verbose=dbg
-    ```

-    In Kolla Ansible, you can add these to the `openvswitch_ovn_northd_extra_args` and `openvswitch_ovn_controller_extra_args` variables in your `globals.yml` or inventory:

-    ```yaml
-    # Example for globals.yml or inventory
-    openvswitch_ovn_northd_extra_args: "--verbose=dbg"
-    openvswitch_ovn_controller_extra_args: "--verbose=dbg"
-    ```

-    Alternatively, you might need to create a custom entrypoint script or a custom `kolla-ansible` override if direct argument injection isn't sufficient for very specific logging configurations.

 **Deployment Steps for OVN Logging:**
 1. Modify your Kolla Ansible `globals.yml` or inventory file to include the `openvswitch_ovn_northd_extra_args` and `openvswitch_ovn_controller_extra_args` variables with the desired logging levels (e.g., `--verbose=dbg`).